BW-Story – Hirsch und Greif

 Mid-March

+The arrival of cherry blossom heralds the beginning of spring and in many parts of SouthWest Germany, special festivals mark the occasion.
 Just outside Heidelberg, the gardens of Schwetzingen Palace are always impressive, especially when the Japanese ornamental cherries create a cloud of pink.
-No wonder this “orchard” in the Rhein-Neckar district attracts thousands of visitors every year.
-To know when the blossom is at its peak, check out the “flower barometer” on the Schwetzingen Palace website.
+No wonder this 'orchard' in the Rhein-Neckar district attracts thousands of visitors every year.

-Cherry blossom is also a highlight of the Eggenertal valley, 30 minutes southwest of Freiburg.
+The cherry blossom is also a highlight of the Eggenertal valley, 30 minutes southwest of Freiburg.
 Thousands of trees create a stunning sight.
 And enjoying it is easy: just follow the special circular trail, an easy 12-km / 8-mile route that is also suitable for off-road prams and mountain bikes.
 It really is a visual feast!

 Late March

-Magnificent magnolias at the Wilhelma Zoo and Botanical Gardens
+Magnificent Magnolias at the Wilhelma Zoo and Botanical Gardens

 Stuttgart boasts the largest magnolia grove in Europe north of the Alps.
 Find it in what is known as the Moorish Garden at the Wilhelma Zoo and Botanical Gardens.
 When the 70 or so trees are in full bloom, the garden is awash with colour, from pure white and soft pink to crimson.
 There are even a dozen magnolias that were planted in the 1840s, when King Wilhelm I of Württemberg opened this unique zoo and gardens.
 Check out the Wilhelma’s webcam to see when the gardens are at their peak.